enderavour/front-end/README.md

-# FE #5: Add state manager
+# FE #6: Add Axios

-Integrated Redux Toolkit, created slice and store to modify text on button click using useDispatch and useSelector.
+Created a centralized Axios intance with timeout, headers and base URL.
+Implemented check for /health checkpoint, added it to Home.tsx via useEffect.
+Configured axios interceptors for request and response.

 In order to run an application as a container:
 ```bash